 Thus it is sufficient if we cling to the feeling 'I' uninterruptedly till the very end.
 Such attention to the feeling 'I', the common daily experience of everyone, is what is meant by Self-awareness.

 For those who accept as their basic knowledge the 'I am the body' – awareness, being unable to doubt its (the ego's) existence, it is suitable to take to Self-awareness (that is, to do Self-inquiry) in the form 'Whence am I?'.
 On the other hand, for those who, instead of assuming that they have an individuality such as 'I am so-and-so' or 'I am this', attend thus, 'What is this feeling which shines as I am?' it is suitable to be fixed in Self-awareness in the form 'Who am I?'.

 What is important to be sure of during practice is that our attention is turned only towards 'I', the first person singular feeling."

-After clicking the above link, look left under the BOOKS category and click the link called “Happiness and the Art of Being”.
-Then you can read the book “Happiness and the Art of Being” by Michael James.
+After clicking the above link, look under the BOOKS category and click the link called "Happiness and the Art of Being".
+Then you can find a link to the book "Happiness and the Art of Being" by Michael James.